 - The City had recently signed a 30-year agreement to sell five million gallons a day of Skagit River water to a bottling company

 that had never before built a water-bottling plant.

 Ryan's presence on the City Council immediately started to shine a light on these problems.
 Two years after his election, voters turned out the longtime mayor and several city councilmembers in favor

 of a fresh approach and commitment to transparency and accountability.

 Leveraging Skills and Experience

 in plain language using tables and checklists.
-A speedy adoption in late 2016 set the stage for a complete rewrite of the substantive provisions of the land use code, which will conclude in 2019.
+A speedy adoption in late 2016 set the stage for a complete rewrite of the substantive provisions of the land use code, which concluded in July 2019.

 - Stormwater Code Update.
 Ryan drafted updates to the City's stormwater code and clearing and grading codes to improve management of stormwater and ensure compliance with state and federal clean water rules.